Zavier Scott: Indianapolis Colts

-After going undrafted in the 2023 NFL draft, Scott signed with the Indianapolis Colts on April 29, 2023.
-He signed to the Colts practice squad on October 17.
+After going unselected in the 2023 NFL draft, Scott signed with the Indianapolis Colts on April 29, 2023.
+He signed to the Colts' practice squad on October 17.
 On November 12, the Colts defeated the New England Patriots in the team's first-ever game played in Germany, where Scott graduated from high school; Germany native Marcel Dabo, who played safety for the Colts, was present for the game as well.

 Scott signed a reserve/futures contract with the Colts on January 8, 2024.
 He was waived on August 27, 2024.

 Minnesota Vikings

 On August 29, 2024, Scott signed with the Minnesota Vikings practice squad.
 He signed a reserve/future contract on January 16, 2025.
-Scott earned a place on the Vikings' 53-man roster after the 2025 preseason, becoming one of two former Maine Black Bears players on active NFL rosters.
+Scott earned a place on the Vikings' 53-man roster after the 2025 preseason, signing a one-year, $840,000 contract and becoming one of two former Maine Black Bears players on active NFL rosters.
+In 2025, he played on special teams and in a reserve role behind Aaron Jones and Jordan Mason.
+On March 9, 2026, Scott re-signed with the Vikings.
+He was waived on August 30.

+Chicago Bears

+On September 1, 2026, Scott was signed to the Chicago Bears practice squad.